viamrobotics/docs/docs/services/frame-system/frame-config.md

 Imagine a robotic [arm](/components/arm) is attached to a table.

-Consider one corner of the table the arm is attached to to be the origin of the `"world"`, `(0, 0, 0)`.
+Consider one corner of the table the arm is attached to to be the origin of the `world`, `(0, 0, 0)`.
-Measure from that point to the base of the arm to get the `"translation"` coordinates.
+Measure from that point to the base of the arm to get the `translation` coordinates.

 - Suppose the arm is offset from the corner by 100mm in the positive X direction, and 250mm in the negative Y direction.
-- Supply this `"translation"` when configuring the arm component's `"frame"` information.
+- Supply this `translation` when configuring the arm component's `frame` information.
-- Leave `"parent"` and `"orientation"` at their default values.
+- Leave `parent` and `orientation` at their default values.

 {{< tabs name="Example Frame Configuration of Component attached to Static Surface" >}}
 {{% tab name="Config Builder" %}}

-To complete the frame configuration for your robot following this example, navigate to the **config** tab on your robot's page in [the Viam app](https://app.viam.com), select the **Builder** mode, scroll to `"myArm"`'s card, and click **Add Frame**:
+To complete the frame configuration for your robot following this example, navigate to the **config** tab on your robot's page in [the Viam app](https://app.viam.com), select the **Builder** mode, scroll to `myArm`'s card, and click **Add Frame**:

 ![frame card example for this configuration](../img/frame_card_static.png)